FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_03_deployment.md

 EOF
 kubectl create -f kubernetes-bootcamp.yaml
 ```
-- replicas: 1: Specifies that only one replica of the pod should be running.
+- replicas: 1: Specifies that only one replica of the Pod should be running.
 - selector: Defines how the Deployment finds which Pods to manage using matchLabels.
 - template: Describes the Pod template used by the Deployment to create new Pods.
 - metadata.labels: Sets the label app: kubernetes-bootcamp on the Pod, matching the selector in the Deployment spec.